 I accept corporate and private commissions for my quilted fiber art.
 My quilts have been shown and published throughout the U.S. and in Japan, and have received awards the from the Barrington Area Arts Council in IL and the Sacred Threads show in Reynoldsburg, OH.
 Publications include "Patchwork Quilt Senka" in Japan and "Connecting Stitches: Quilts in Illinois Life".

 A more recent interest is theater costuming.
-I am head costumer and a company co-founder of Thin Ice Ensemble Theater, a youth theater program.
+I was a company co-founder and head costumer of Thin Ice Ensemble Theater, a youth theater program.
 I have also worked with dance costuming at Dance Center Evanston and the Evanston Dance Ensemble.

 Website created and maintained by Ann Wasserman.